metafacture/metafacture-core/CONTRIBUTING.md

 #### Backlog

 Here are all issues that are planned but not ready, have open questions and/or dependencies on other issues or on an external resource.
-We don't want to write down every idea about Metafacture so our backlog remains manageable.
-We are convinced that important issues that can't be implemented now will pop up again so we don't need to write down everything that's important but not feasible now. (??)
+As an open community project, we don't want to reject suggestions or requests due to missing resources.
+At the same time, we can't promise to implement all issues in the backlog.

 #### Ready